raphaella-rose/makersbnb/README.md

 A web application that allows users to list spaces they have available, and to hire spaces for the night.

+This was a group project that took place 4 weeks into a Maker's Bootcamp program and took place over 4 days.
+It was the first experience of working as in team for a coding project.
+The project utilized several Ruby-based tools and frameworks including Sinatra, Sinatra-contrib, Sinatra-flash, Rspec, Capybara, Bcrypt, Simplecov, PG, and Puma to build a functional web application.

 ## User Stories

 ```